-RAM_STYLE instructs the Vivado synthesis tool on how to infer memory.
+RAM\STYLE instructs the Vivado synthesis tool on how to infer memory.
 Accepted values are:

-- block: Instructs the tool to infer RAMB type components. - distributed: Instructs the tool to infer the LUT RAMs. - registers: Instructs the tool to infer registers instead of RAMs. - ultra: Instructs the tool to use the UltraScale+TM URAM primitives.
+- block: Instructs the tool to infer RAMB type components. - distributed: Instructs the tool to infer the LUT RAMs. - registers: Instructs the tool to infer registers instead of RAMs. - ultra: Instructs the tool to use the UltraScale+TM URAM primitives. - mixed: Instructs the tool to infer a combination of RAM types designed to minimize the amount of space that is unused.